richardtheshannon/vox-red-new/_TEMP/PROMPTS.md

 Lets set the "home" icon in the top left front end to refresh the application, so maybe it loads "/" or however we do it.
 If its on local dev, it should hard refresh the application if its on the production environment, it should hard refresh the live application.

+IF the "select_check_box" icon is selected for a slide on the back end, I would like that icon when selected by the user on the front end to unpublish that slide.
+This should be live.
+Once unpublished the slide should effectively "disappear"

 ---------------------------------------------------------------
 # Read CLAUDE.md  in the _TEMP directory add it to context.
 Stop and warn me if our development might harm or break functionality or layouts.
 I am running "npm run dev" already on http://localhost:3000/ in another terminal.
 Warn me when I am at 75% of my limit.
 All edits should be as minimal as possible.
 Be surgical and precise.
 All updates should use as many existing systems and resources as possible and only introduce new installments when absolutely necessary.